tomhal/rust_tf2_bot_detector/README.md

 Oh, I almost forgot, they made it impossible for Free2Play accounts to not use any chat, voice or otherwise along with some other restrictions.
 Not a good way to build a community.
 Despite this, TF2 is more popular than ever.

-I've programming since young age, and these days when I'm not too tired after work it would be nice to have a fun project and to develop some new skill set.
+I've been programming since young age, and these days when I'm not too tired after work it would be nice to have a fun project and to develop some new skill set.

 In my case I'm very interested in learning the [Rust Programming Language](https://www.rust-lang.org/).
 It's an interesting low-level-ish language with some concepts not seen very often.